 Life science serves as the foundation of Yakult's business.
 We contribute to the health and happiness of people around the world through pursuit of excellence in life science in general and our research and experience in microorganisms in particular.

-- Prescription drugs (anti-cancer agents) Quasi-drug products • Basic skin-care products • Makeup products Biochemical products, enzyme agents (as reagents and foods)
+- Prescription drugs (anti-cancer agents) Quasi-drug products - Biochemical products, enzyme agents (as reagents and foods and for industrial use)

-- Hair-care products

-Toiletries